-Dale Rice joined the Journalism Studies Program in 2008, is an assistant instructional professor and director of the program.
-After earning a B.A. in International Relations and Journalism from Syracuse University.
-A veteran journalist of 35 years, Rice has covered a wide array of beats.
+Dale Rice, who joined the Journalism Studies Program in 2008, is an assistant instructional professor and director of the program.
+After earning a B.A. in International Relations and Journalism from Syracuse University, Rice spent 35 years as a journalist, covering a wide array of beats and jobs.
 Rice integrates his experiences as a general assignments reporter, city hall reporter, education writer, capital bureau chief, business editor, deputy features editor and restaurant critic into his teaching.
 Rice also serves as an advisor to the Texas A&M University Student Chapter of the Society of Professional Journalists and to F1, the First Year Photo Project.